Styner2023/Styner2023/README.md

 </p>

 <p align="center">
-I'm Styner Stiner, an accomplished Agile leader and full-stack developer passionate about artificial intelligence, C++ programming, and software development.
-I'm currently attending Dominican University of California, where I'm pursuing a degree in Computer Science.
-My journey in tech is driven by a desire to innovate and solve real-world problems through code.
+I'm Styner Stiner, an accomplished Agile leader and full-stack developer with a deep passion for artificial intelligence, C++ programming, and software development.
+Coding has always been my dream, and I am committed to becoming an engineer.
+I am currently attending Dominican University of California, where I am pursuing a degree in Computer Science.
+Beyond my technical pursuits, I am skilled in using Docker and various AWS services, including S3, Route 53, and EC2.
+I am dedicated to giving back to the community through public speaking and volunteering.
+I regularly speak to students at UCLA and Bishop O'Dowd High School on social justice, climate change, and mental health, and actively participate in the Canticle Farm community.
+I am fluent in English and Dutch, with beginner proficiency in French.
+My journey in tech is driven by a desire to innovate, solve real-world problems, and make a positive impact in the lives of others through code and community engagement.
 </p>

 <div align="center">